-Understanding and identifying by analysis metal, ferrous or non-ferrous such as aluminium and copper alloys, fragments can be needed for many reasons and is an issue across many different manufacturing industries like aerospace, automotive, food, pharmaceutical, medical device and nuclear power.
+Analysing and identifying metal fragments ferrous or non-ferrous, such as aluminium and copper alloys, may be needed for many reasons and is an issue across many different manufacturing industries like aerospace, automotive, food, pharmaceutical, medical device, materials, paper and nuclear power.

 The aim of metal or non-metal fragment identification analysis is to gain additional information other than size and volume about metal fragment but also to identify or characterise specific microscopic and microstructure and chemical contaminants that can be controlled or removed from components or manufacturing processes.